Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/3-0-console.md

      - Click "Set Payout Pref" of the target pool;
      - Type in the payout in the pop-up window; the default payout is 0, and it can be set between 0-100%;
      - Click "Confirm" to send the transaction;
-     - The payout value will be updated in Stakepool list;
+     - The payout value will be updated in the Stakepool list;
    - Set Staking Capacity
      - Click "Set Cap" of the target pool;
      - Type in the Staking capacity in the pop-up window; the default capacity is unlimited, and it can be set between "Total Stake Now" to unlimited number;
      - Submit the transaction;
-     - The capacity value will be updated in Stakepool list;
+     - The capacity value will be updated in the Stakepool list;
 4. Add a Miner
    - Select `...` (next to "Info") "Add Worker" (highlited red) in the target pool;
      ![](/images/docs/khala-mining/add-worker.png)